persapiens/Course/README.md

 * Monitor and analyze **telemetry** data.
 * Implement **resilience testing** on production environments (e.g., Chaos Monkey).

-## Schedule and Topics—Summer 2020
+## Schedule and Topics—Spring 2021

 *The following schedule is subject to change.*